zanonnicola/llfk/src/pages/en/pedagogy/index.md

 color: '#0E4658'
 title: Pedagogy
 metaDescription: >-
-  Our know-how and what’s important to us: children get to absorb and acquire English through fun and enriching activities from their youngest age.
+  We have built our very own curriculum, in relation to the European programme for languages, active learning pedagogies, multiple intelligences and research in neurosciences.
 contentTitle: Pedagogy
-subTitle: >-
-  Absorb and acquire English through fun and enriching activities from their youngest age.
+subTitle: 'We believe in a dual approach, fostering creative and language development.'
 ---
-### A dual approach fostering creative and language development
+### Learning by doing

 Children get to regularly practice multi-skilled activities that are adapted to their ages and interests.
 They develop their senses through music, fine arts, theatre, DIY activities, cooking, yoga, to name but a few.
 Kids learn English naturally, while creating, building and having fun – simply!
 To facilitate learning, workshops are centered around themes that are directly linked to children’s day-to-day life: family, friends, animals, seasons, special days, numbers, etc.